MoreiraCN/Assembling_Illumina_sequences/README.md

 ### Assembling Illumina sequences

-The following pipeline was used to assembly Illumina sequences of whole genomic DNA of the species *Holochilus sciureus* (2n = 56, NF = 56), a Neotropical rodent of tribe Oryzomyini.
+The following pipeline was used to assembly Illumina sequences of whole genomic DNA of the species *Holochilus nanus* (2n = 56, NF = 56), a Neotropical rodent of tribe Oryzomyini.

 **Softwares used:**